RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 > `NOTE`: Make sure if you log in OpenShift via `oc login command` at Terminal.

-Next, create a temp directory to store only previously-built application with necessary lib directory via CodeReady Workspaces `Terminal`:

-`rm -rf target/binary && mkdir -p target/binary && cp -r target/*runner.jar target/lib target/binary`

-> `NOTE`: You can also use a true source-based S2I build, but we're using binaries here to save time.

-And then start and watch the build, which will take about a minute to complete:
+Start and watch the build, which will take about a minute to complete:

-`oc start-build inventory-quarkus --from-dir=target/binary --follow`
+`oc start-build inventory-quarkus --from-file target/*-runner.jar --follow`

 Once the build is done, we'll deploy it as an OpenShift application and override the Postgres URL to specify our production Postgres credentials: